quaintdev/pinotes/README.md

 # pinotes
 Save notes from desktop/mobile browser address bar.

 It is highly recommended that you set this up on a Raspberry PI or on system that stays online 24x7.
-We want to keep notes accessible within LAN but not Internet.
-Following commands disable all incoming connections first and then enable local LAN connections.
+Do configure your firewall so that these notes are always served within your LAN and not Internet.

 ```
 # on raspbian/ubuntu